Bablake School: History

 In the 1930s fifty acres of land on Hollyfast Road were purchased to expand the playing fields of the school.
 During the Second World War, the school was evacuated to Lincoln.
 In 1975 the first female pupil was admitted.
 The school had long ceased taking boarders; what had been the bedrooms became the Mathematics department, and the headmaster's house became the Geography department.
 In the late 1980s the school built its Modern Languages block; a few years later Bablake Junior School opened and in 2000 the English, Drama and Music block was completed, sited on what was originally the headmaster's garden.

 In October 2020, it was announced that Bablake would merge with King Henry VIII School.
 The proposed new school was initially named Coventry School, before backlash from parents and staff led to Bablake and King Henry VIII School being chosen.
 The combined school was set to open in September 2021.
+The plan was abandoned during the course of 2021, with the decision to share some facilities and teaching (particularly in the sixth form) between King Henry VIII School and Bablake School.
 In June 2022, Governors agreed to return to the original name, Bablake School.